Lake Minnewanka Hikes: 6 Trails We Love

 We hope you’ll enjoy these six amazing Lake Minnewanka hikes!

-1. Alymer Lookout Trail
+1. Aylmer Lookout Trail

 Wildlife Safety

 When hiking in Banff National Park, you are responsible for your own safety.
-Before hitting the hiking trails we highly recommend you read our Essential Banff Hiking Tips for information about bear safety, trail conditions, wildlife warnings and possible closures.
+Before hitting the hiking trails, we highly recommend you read our Essential Banff Hiking Tips for information about bear safety, trail conditions, wildlife warnings and possible closures.

-You’ll hike up a few switchbacks, but when you are done, most of the difficult uphill climbing is behind you.
+Once you begin the proper Aylmer Lookout trail, you’ll hike up a few switchbacks, but when you are done, most of the difficult uphill climbing is behind you.
 The trail becomes a much easier walk through a beautiful evergreen forest, with the sound of birds and a brilliant green carpet of spongy moss.

-the scenic view of Lake Minnewanka from the halfway point of the Aylmer Lookout Trail in Banff, Canada
+the scenic view of Lake Minnewanka from the halfway point of the Aylmer Lookout Trail in Banff, Canada.

-The final 400 m before Alymer Lookout is incredibly scenic as Lake Minnewanka, Tunnel Mountain and Two Jack Lake come into view.
+The final 400 m before Aylmer Lookout is incredibly scenic as Lake Minnewanka, Tunnel Mountain and Two Jack Lake come into view.
 Keep your eyes peeled for one of the iconic Lake Minnewanka cruise boats on the water down below.

-The views from this excellent Lake Minnewanka hike to Alymer Lookout are simply incredible.
+The views from this excellent Lake Minnewanka hike to Aylmer Lookout are simply incredible.
 It’s one of the best Banff viewpoints in the whole national park.
 We hope you enjoy it too.
 We will return to Aylmer Lookout again and again to soak in this beautiful Banff scenery, and we hope you will too!

 Aylmer Lookout Hike – Quick Details